Fernando Perdomo: Career

 On October 12, 2015, Perdomo was in the core band for Echo in the Canyon, an all star concert at the Orpheum Theatre in Los Angeles.
 The band backed up Jakob Dylan, Fiona Apple, Regina Spektor, Cat Power, and Jade Castrinos performing songs from the California folk rock era.

 In 2016, Fernando Perdomo released a solo album called Voyeurs, which was recorded in front of a live audience on Facebook.
 In early 2017, he formed "Fern & Celli", an improvisational duo" with crossover cellist Ruti Celli.
 In May 2017, they opened for the jazz fusion violinist Jean-Luc Ponty, at the Canyon Club.
 They released two fully improvisational albums, The Conversations (2017) and Language (2019) and won as one of "5 best acts on the cruise" after their show on "Cruise To The Edge 2019".
 In February 2017, Perdomo along with Dave Kerzner were the musical directors for an All Star Tribute to Greg Lake on Cruise to the Edge.
 Their guests included Sonja Kristina of Curved Air, Billy Sherwood of Yes, Nick D'Virgilio of Spocks Beard, Derek Cintron, and Leslie Hunt of District 97 and American Idol.

 Perdomo's album, The Golden Hour was released by Forward Motion Records on August 17, 2017.
 It was recorded at Ardent Studios and Reseda Ranch Studios, and mixed and mastered by Zach Ziskin.
 In November 2018, Perdomo released Zebra Crossing, with Zak Nilsson (son of Harry Nilsson), Cyndi Trissel, and the Beach Boys lyricist, Stephen Kalinich, appearing.
 It was recorded at Abbey Road Studios in London and is Perdomo's love letter to the studio and includes his cover of "While My Guitar Gently Weeps".

 On May 24, 2019, the documentary film, Echo In The Canyon, premiered in theaters and the official soundtrack album was released on BMG Records.
 Perdomo appeared in the film as the guitarist in the backing band in most of the scenes, and he appeared on every track but one, on the soundtrack album.
-He has fou albums called Out to Sea 1, 2, 3 and 4 on Cherry Red Records, a British independent label.
+He has four albums called Out to Sea 1, 2, 3 and 4 on Cherry Red Records, a British independent label.
 The instrumental progressive rock albums feature cover art by Genesis artist, Paul Whitehead.